26 Most Popular Cat Breeds and Their Character

 Let's meet the 26 most popular cat breeds.
 For each breed there is a profile with lots of infos about their character, nature, origin, color, fur length, whether they shed a lot and much more.

 Cat breeds like Maine Coon, Ragdoll and British Shorthair are especially popular with beginners because they are gentle and sociable.
-Moreover, they do not make great demands on people and homes.
-Cat breeds such as Bengal or Savannah, on the other hand, want more experienced "can openers".
-They need a lot of activity, enough space around them and quite a lot attention.
+Moreover, they don't make great demands on people and homes.

 Indoor or Outdoor Cat